OCA/server-backend/group_backend/README.rst

 To use this module, you need to:

 #.
-Go to Configuration / Users / Users choose user and set the user type.
+Go to Configuration / Users / Users, choose a user and set the user type.

 You get a users that is only able to access to the Odoo backend which you can attach other groups that not implies other kind of users (`portal`,